Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Experiments and Results

 \subsection{Experiment Setup}

 The proposed GNN-based reliability analysis is applied to the highway bridge system of the California Bay Area.
 The transportation system contains highways, freeways, and expressways connecting major airports and hospitals.
 The considered study area includes the major cities of Santa Clara, Mountain View, and San Jose, with a large population base.
 Therefore, it is important to maintain the connectivity of the highway bridge system after extreme events.
 In this experiment, three different regions of study are considered (levels 1 to 3).
 The map illustrations are shown in Figure \ref{fig:levels} obtained from Google Map \cite{googlemap}.
-The characteristics of these three regions, specifically their number of nodes, $N_n$, number of edges, $N_b$, and number of bridges, $N_b$, are shown in Table \ref{tab:levels}.

 The 1989 Loma Prieta earthquake is chosen as the seismic event.
-The earthquake is scaled to different magnitudes, $M$, in the range between 6.5 and 8.0.
-To generate the training data, the earthquake magnitude $M_i$ is sampled from
+The earthquake of scenario $i$ is scaled to different magnitudes:

 Where $M_u$ is the upper bound of the possible earthquake magnitude and set to be 8.0 in this study, and $\lambda_i$ is a random sample following truncated exponential distribution with the shape parameter of 1.5.
+Furthermore, in this paper, without loss of generality in evaluating our proposed GNN approach, we assume the seismic intensities at the location of components are perfectly correlated \cite{adachi2009serviceability}, where the residual of PGA will be the same for all the components in the transportation system.
 Figure \ref{fig:pipeline} shows the pipeline of data generation.
+The details of these three regions, including the number of nodes, $N_n$, number of edges, $N_b$, and number of bridges, $N_b$, are shown in Table \ref{tab:levels}.
 In the Monte Carlo simulation (MCS) approach, the number of samples $N_s$ is set to 10,000.
-For each node in the graph, $N_k$ earthquake realizations are generated, and in total, $N_k \times N_n$ network realizations are generated.
+For each node in the graph, 200 earthquake realizations are generated, where the first 100 realizations are allocated for training and the subsequent 100 realizations are designated for testing.
+Also, we held out 20\% of the nodes for testing.
+To ensure that the removed nodes are more or less evenly scattered on the network, the serial graph partitioning algorithm \cite{METIS} is applied for the partitioning of the graph.